Wabigoon Lake is well known for producing monster size Walleyes and vast numbers of good eating sizes.

-Wabigoon Lake is considerably warmer and more nutrient than most Northwestern Ontario lakes thus the population of Walleyes seems inexhaustible.
+Wabigoon Lake is considerably warmer and more nutrient rich than most Northwestern Ontario lakes, thus the population of Walleyes seems inexhaustible.
 These factors combined with perfect Walleye structure such as rivers, shoals, rocky points and deep weed-beds, makes Wabigoon Lake one of the best Walleye lakes in Canada and the top trophy Walleye hotspot in Ontario.

 Early season walleyes are staged near some of the feeder creeks very near to our camp.
-Mid-summer you can catch them off some of the sunken islands or shoals within eyeshot of our camp.
+Mid-summer you can catch them off the sunken islands or shoals within eyeshot of our camp.
 In the fall they like the weed-lines.